 “I make sure everything runs smoothly on set,” says the Newhouse graduate, who also works on gameshows and reality TV series.
 “I love the variety of my job.”

-Six-time Emmy Award-winning correspondent Cassie DiLaura ’15 shares her insights with students in courses like Red Carpeting Reporting (JNL 500).
+Cassie DiLaura ’15 is a six-time Emmy Award-winning correspondent at Entertainment Tonight.
+She recently shared her insights with students in Red Carpet Reporting (JNL 500).

 Regardless of its size, the carpet is an event with many moving parts.
 Producers and directors.
 Stylists and designers.
 Publicists and influencers.

-Even on-ground talent, like Cassie DiLaura ’15, a six-time Emmy Award-winning correspondent at Entertainment Tonight (ET).
+Even on-ground talent, like Cassie DiLaura ’15, a six-time Emmy Award-winning correspondent at Entertainment Tonight.
 She’s covered more than a thousand carpet events, each one a “real-time, cultural pulse check.”

 “Millions of people are watching live, and, within seconds, moments are clipped, shared, debated and amplified,” DiLaura says.
 “It’s storytelling before the storytelling.”